brunokatekawa/brunokatekawa/README.md

 ---

-Hello, I'm **Bruno Katekawa**, a Data Analytics consultant, I've worked for companies of various sizes, from startups to multinationals where I had extensive experience in **Information Technology and User Experience**, extracting the maximum potential from these disciplines in order to deliver the greatest possible value to the businesses.
+Hello, I'm **Bruno Katekawa**, a Data Consultant, I've worked for companies of various sizes, from startups to multinationals where I had extensive experience in **Information Technology and User Experience**, extracting the maximum potential from these disciplines in order to deliver the greatest possible value to the businesses.

 In addition, I’ve collaborated with projects that positively impacted **hundreds of thousands** of people that use banking services (retail, corporate and private), telecoms services and health insurance services.